1943 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1943 No Mint Mark Quarter Value

-The lack of a mint mark under the eagle is your telltale sign you’re holding Philadelphia’s wartime workhorse.
-Not rare, but not worthless either.
+At lower circulated grades ($6–$9), the lack of a mint mark is your only telltale sign you’re holding Philadelphia’s wartime workhorse.
+But in MS-65 and above, condition truly is king.

 1943 No Mint Mark Quarter Price/Grade Chart